hoangduytran/blender-manual/manual/grease_pencil/modifiers/generate/build.rst

       Hide points in the order they occur in each stroke, from first to last stroke.
       (Simulating ink fading or vanishing after getting drawn.)

+Timing
+   The way you want to time the building of the strokes.

+   Natural Drawing Speed *(in Sequential and Additive Mode)*
+      Use the recorded speed of the stylus when the strokes were drawn.

+      Speed Factor
+         The recorded speed is multiplied by this value.
+      Maximum Gap
+         The maximum gap between strokes in seconds.

+   Number of Frames
+      Set a fixed maximum number of frames for the build animation.
+      (Unless another Grease Pencil keyframe occurs before this time has elapsed.)

+      Frames
+         The maximum number of frames used.
-Start Delay
+      Delay
          Number of frames after each Grease Pencil keyframe before the modifier has any effects.

-Frames
-   Maximum number of frames that the build effect can run for.
-   (Unless another Grease Pencil keyframe occurs before this time has elapsed.)
+   Percentage Factor
+      Manually set a percentage factor to control the amount of the strokes that are visible.

       Factor
-   Use a defined percentage factor to control the amount of the stroke that is visible.
+         The factor from 0 to 1.

+   Time Alignment *(in Concurrent Mode)*
+      Align Start
+         All stroke start at the same time (i.e. shorter strokes finish earlier).
+      Align End
+         All stroke end at the same time (i.e. shorter strokes start later).

 Object
-   Object to use as the start position of the build transition.
+   Use the distance to an object to define the order in which strokes appear.

 Custom Range